A/B Experiment with Microsoft Windows Experimentation

 For example, consider an experiment designed to improve the OS component that manages the lifetime of Windows processes [5] (e.g. suspending applications, discussed in detail in Section V.B).
 The feature has no UI, yet it may deeply impact users’ experiences.
 Determining the causal impact of changes (e.g. quality) is critical, but assessments must occur with devices being potentially offline.
 Furthermore, there needs to be a way to stop the experiment and return devices to the previous behavior faster than shipping code updates.

-Why isn't classic software testing not sufficient to validate the quality and impact of a code change in Windows?
-Here are five major motivations:
+Why is classic software testing insufficient to validate the quality and impact of a code change in Windows?
+Here are five major reasons:

-1. Myriad Software, Hardware, And Scenario Combinations: the surface area of an OS can be enormous.
+- Myriad Software, Hardware, And Scenario Combinations: the surface area of an OS can be enormous.
 Various hardware and software configurations as well as the scenarios in which they are used (e.g. combinations of apps) can cause unforeseen behaviors, e.g. crashes and hangs.
 Complete testing of all combinations in-house is impractical; experimentation can help to assess the impact of changes in more contexts during development.
-A/B Experiment with Microsoft Windows

 A/B Testing is a Game Changer